After you sell one of your products or perform a service, what do you do next?

 No Actual Due Date

 Your customers need to know when to pay you, so don’t make them guess.
 When do you expect payment?
-If possible, align your invoicing with your customer’s payment cycles.
+If possible, align your invoicing with your customer’s payment cycles to avoid cash flow obstacles.

 When you send invoices electronically and request online payments, long payment terms are often unnecessary.
 And although invoices with very short payment terms are more likely to go past due, you’ll still receive payment quicker than 30-day terms.
 Make sure all of your invoices have a due date that’s clearly visible.